Do you get questioning looks from your English Language Learners when you use content area vocabulary?

 My Daily Content Area Vocabulary Routine

-First of all, I go over the word of the day with my students during carpet time, and what the word means.
+First of all, I go over the word of the day with my students during morning meeting, and what the word means.
 To see my full morning routine introducing these words, view the video HERE.
 I then dismiss them to write about the word in their vocabulary journals during literacy centers.